PaloAltoNetworks/pan-os-upgrade-assurance/docs/panos-upgrade-assurance/api/firewall_proxy.md

 A generic exception class used when a response does not meet the expected standards.

+## class `DeviceNotLicensedException`

+Used when no license is retrieved from a device.

 ## class `ContentDBVersionsFormatException`

 Used when parsing Content DB versions fail due to an unknown version format (assuming `XXXX-YYYY`).